Universities of Wisconsin AI News and Initiatives

 AI Policy & Responsible Classroom Use

-• Released a comprehensive Generative AI Policy (GB‑50‑24‑2) in August 2024, establishing guidelines for ethical, secure use by students, faculty, and staff—covering data protection, equity, and academic integrity.
+• Released a comprehensive Generative AI Policy (GB‑50‑24‑2) in August 2024, establishing guidelines for ethical, secure use of generative AI by students, faculty, and staff, with attention to academic integrity, data protection, and equity.

-• Faculty-centered guidance: UW–Green Bay’s Center for Advancement of Teaching and Learning offers classroom-focused recommendations and a generative AI checklist
+• UW–Green Bay’s Center for the Advancement of Teaching and Learning (CATL) offers generative AI resources for instructors, including explanations of common tools, sample syllabus language, and a “Generative AI in the Classroom” guide.

 UW-La Crosse